sohail-aspose/ParseAndTranslateMarkdownFiles/content/Conholdate.Total/2021-11-11-add-shapes-in-pdf-documents-using-csharp/index.md

 categories:
   - Conholdate.Total Product Family
 tags:
-  - 'Add Circle in PDF using C#'
+  - 'Add Circle in PDF using CSharp'
-  - 'Add Rectangle in PDF using C#'
+  - 'Add Rectangle in PDF using CSharp'
-  - 'Add Shapes in PDF using C#'
+  - 'Add Shapes in PDF using CSharp'
   - Draw Shapes in PDF
   - Drawing Shapes